Error handling and retries

 ErrorStatusUpdateControl

-is used to tell the SDK what to do and how to perform the status
+tells the SDK what to do and how to perform the status

-controller is not generation aware.
+controller is not generation-aware.

 This feature is only available for the reconcile